weifund/weifund/README.md

 bower install
 ```

-Then open up <b>easydeploy.html</b> for instructions/utilities on contract deployment & testing.
+Then open up "<b>easydeploy.html</b>" in Chrome for instructions/utilities on deployment/testing.

 ### Contract/DApp Functionality
 All core features should be exposed through the UI and access the companion contract: